byu-cpe/ecen520_student/tx_download/tx_download.md

  Modify the gen_bounce.sv to provide a signal saying when the debouncer "should" have propagated.
 This helps with testbenches.
 - Enforce certain warnings not showing up (CFG_Voltage, etc, parallel synthesis).
 Make it easier to earch for these warnings in grading.
 - Better instructions on how to download
-- Need to explain in more detail the need to carefully review the syntehsis logs.
+- Need to explain in more detail the need to carefully review the synthesis logs.
 Perhaps provide a few examples of what to look for in the logs.
 - We should be adding the following attribute to all synchronier flip-flops in the download labs.
 Add this to the tx_download and all future download labs
    (* ASYNC_REG = "TRUE" *) logic [31:0] ssd_sync;
 * Suggestion 1 Make a note that the testbenches don't check for latches and that if your download fails but synthesis succeeds then this is a likely cause.
-Future Ideas:

 -->